Enrollment FAQs

 References

-New physicians, practitioners, and suppliers may submit the CMS-460 form at the time of their enrollment.
+New physicians, practitioners, and suppliers may submit the CMS-460 form at the time of their enrollment, or within 90 calendar days from the date of their approval letter.
 Participants agree to accept assignment for all covered services provided to Medicare patients.

 In addition, the CMS-460 may also be used for existing providers during the annual participation open enrollment.
 The annual physician and supplier participation period begins January 1 of each year and runs through December 31.
 The annual participation enrollment is scheduled to begin on November 15 of each year.
 (Note: The dates listed for release of the participation enrollment/fee disclosure material are subject to publication of the annual Final Rule.)